SuperJedi224/ForceLang/docs/stdlib/root.md

 require <module>
 ```

-Attempts to locate the Java class of the specified name and invoke it as a module provider.
-The module name is a bareword and is not evaluated.
-On success, returns the instantiated Module object.
-On failure, throws an exception.
+Attempts to locate the specified module initializer (In the reference implementation, module initializers are java classes with the method `public static void load(Module m)`), if it exists; then uses it to initialize a `Module` object which is then returned.

 **Constant root.nil**